The Need for Diversity in Creating Educational Content

 For many of us who attended school in the 70s, 80s and early 90s, we learned history from a very Euro-centric white male perspective.
 With current societal trends that push for authenticity across the whole of society, and technology that enables easy access to millions of primary sources, we now are able to re-examine history from fresh perspectives, diverse voices and multiple sources.

-Because our nation’s schools are becoming more racially diverse than ever, this focus on historical diversity is vital to our nation’s students.
+Because our nation’s schools are becoming more racially diverse than ever, this focus on diversity in education and historical context is vital to our nation’s students.
 It gives learners — regardless of ancestry, race, gender and sexual orientation — connections to viewpoints previously silenced.

 Instead of viewing just one or two strands running along the walls of history, we now have a beautiful tapestry of interwoven threads that intersect and converge to create a more comprehensive canvas of individuals in our collective past.